Thanh-Truong/thanh-truong.github.io/_pages/about.md

 ---
 I am a software developer and a former database researcher whose passion is building data-intensive applications.

-I am currently working as Data Engineer (or Data Magician) at one of the biggest TV channels in Nordic, [TV4](https://tv4.se) Stockholm, Sweden.
+I am currently working as Senior Data Engineer (or Data Magician) at [H&M Group](https://hmgroup.com/), which owns several fashion brands including H&M, Arket, Weekday, COS, Monki, H&M Home, &Other Stories, and AFound.

-Previously, I was with [Starcounter AB](https://starcounter.com) working on a query optimizer.
+Previously, I worked at [TV4](www.tv4.se) and [CMore](www.cmore.se) as Data Engineer as successor from a Database Engineer Research position at [Starcounter AB](https://starcounter.com) working on a query optimizer.
 Prior to this, I spent several years at [Uppsala University](https://www.uu.se/), Sweden as database researcher.
 Before pursuiting research in university, I worked as software developer at Mobile Art, [Elca](https:///www.elca.vn), and [FPT](https://www.fpt-software.com/) since 2005 building desktop applications and web applications.

 I am not quite a methodical runner yet despite that I run 5 days per week all year round.
 My source of inspirations and tips are from [Sverige springer](https://www.sverigespringer.se/).